ChaosDynamix/Arcadia/.github/ISSUE_TEMPLATE/3-repo-project.md

 ---
-name: Documentation project
+name: Repository project
-about: Suggest a feature/update or report a error for the documentation of the repository.
+about: Suggest a feature/update or report a error for the repository (git/github).
-title: '(docs) description'
+title: '(repo) description'
 labels: ''
 assignees: ChaosDynamix

 ---

-# Documentation project
+# Repository project
-This issue will affect the Documentation Github project.
+This issue will affect the Repository Github project.

 ## Problem
 What is the problem that you propose to solve.